buildpacks/rfcs/text/0000-dockerfiles.md

 A runtime base image may indicate that it preserves ABI compatibility by adding the label `io.buildpacks.rebasable=true`.
 In the case of builder-specified Dockerfiles, `io.buildpacks.rebasable=false` is set automatically on the base image before a runtime Dockerfile is applied and must be explicitly set to `true` if desired.
 If multiple Dockerfiles are applied, all must set `io.buildpacks.rebasable=true` for the final value to be `true`.
 Rebasing an app without this label set to `true` requires passing a new `--force` flag to `pack rebase`.

-Finally, base images may be statically labeled with any number of `provides` that are treated as build plan entries.
-These `provides` may contain fields other than `name`, which, when mismatched with `requires`, mark the entry as `unmet` by the stack.
-This is important to ensure that:
-- Rebasing always remains an option for end users.
-- Buildpacks do not become dependent on extensions.
-- Builds can be time-optimized by creating base images ahead of time.

-NOTE: the above can be accomplished by an extension with a no-op `/bin/build` -- do we really need this?

 #### Example: App-specified Dockerfile Extension

 This example extension would allow an app to provide runtime and build-time base image extensions as "run.Dockerfile" and "build.Dockerfile."